-458 SOCOM vs 45 70: Big Bore AR or Lever Gun?
+458 SOCOM vs. 45-70: Big Bore AR or Lever Gun?

-Make no mistake, the 458 SOCOM and 45-70 Government are two centerfire rifle cartridges that understand the meaning of “stopping power”.
+The 458 SOCOM and 45-70 Government are two centerfire rifle cartridges that understand the meaning of “stopping power”.

-Firing a massive 0.458” diameter bullet, both rounds are more than adequate for taking down a herd of feral hogs, deer hunting in the back woods, and stalking the majestic plains buffalo.
+Each firing a massive 0.458” diameter bullet, both rounds are more than adequate for taking down a herd of feral hogs, deer hunting in the back woods, and stalking the majestic plains buffalo.

-What is the difference between the 458 SOCOM and the 45 70?
+What is the difference between 458 SOCOM and 45-70?

 Cartridge Specs